-Emergencies happen everyday, and everywhere.
+Emergencies happen every day, and everywhere.
 Their responses require a dynamic and unique set of skills.
 Lives hang in the balance.
 Safety is the bottom-line.
 If an exciting and extraordinary career is what you’re looking for, and if you want to contribute to society in a meaningful way, the Emergency Management program will give you the opportunity to be the best you can be.

 You’ll begin immediately learning how to handle disaster preparedness, and how to coordination real emergencies and deal with catastrophes.
 You’ll tackle risk assessment theory, terrorism, mitigation/prevention, response and recovery techniques.
 These skills are unique, sophisticated and invaluable.
 And you’ll have earned them all.
 You’ll also have the flexibility to learn these skills in a mixture of online and in-class learning, tailored to your schedule and your needs.

-When you graduate, your career will be as diverse as your specialized skills.
 Work within the business/industry and public sectors in positions relating to emergency management planning and liaising with community partners.
 Your work will be behind the scenes, ensuring lives are saved, property protected.

 At the end of the day, your career will be a defining part of who you are.
 Manage your future today.

 This program is delivered in a blended in-class/online delivery format.
 It is suitable for students who can commit one day per week in-class and who are also self-motivated to complete the extensive on-line learning that is required.

 The graduate has reliably demonstrated the ability to:

 - Develop, review, and update emergency policies and programs based upon relevant legislation, standards, and procedures;